Chapter 1

 The definition of screen time is more straightforward: “the amount of time someone spends looking at an electronic device with a screen, such as a computer or television.”

 As technology has developed and a greater number of devices with screens have been invented, the average amount of screen time has increased.
+Typically, this is associated with time spent online.
+And as of Q3 2023, the average internet user now spends 6 hours and 40 minutes online each day – up by almost 1% compared to the same period in 2022.

 2022 research found that the average amount of screen time for UK adults is five hours per day on mobile phones alone.